christophergandrud/Rep-Res-Book/PackageList.md

 ---

+> Use `knitcitations` to add package bibliographic details to the bibliography.

-PackagesCited <- c("ggplot2", "knitr", "knitcitations", "foreign")
+PackagesCited <- c("ggplot2", "knitr", "knitcitations", "foreign", "Zelig", "xtable", "texreg", "apsrtable")